Aging in Place: 10 Concepts of Universal Design You Should Consider

 A survey by the American Association of Retired People found that 90 percent of seniors would stay in their homes and age in place if they could.
 With this in mind, many contractors are adapting to embrace a concept called universal design that enables the elderly, people with disabilities, and people without disabilities to easily access and use buildings.

-Take a look at these 10 elements of universal design that enable homeowners to comfortably age in place:
+Take a look at these 10 elements of universal design that can enable San Diego homeowners to comfortably age in place:

 1. Ramps.
 Instead of traditional steps leading up to doorways, homes that implement universal design use ramps.
 These ramps can be very subtle in design and blend right in to the architectural style of the home.